yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-5-6-Assignments.md

 `10 minutes`

 1. Submit your **time worked** for each of the assignments on the class google form (Found on the [[Assignments]] page).
-2. Submit a pull request to the STC Developer Curriculum
+2. Submit a pull request to the STC Developer Curriculum, see the [Yalies On Rails 2014 Spring Repository](https://github.com/yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/) page for specific details.